 The pressure to “do something”—meaning dramatic steps, like a face-lift—about aging is everywhere in our society.
-The opposite pressure, to “age gracefully,” is at least as powerful, and neither is particularly helpful: One-half of the population is supposed to look young as long as possible, but also to reflect no signs of that struggle against nature.
+The opposite pressure, to “age gracefully,” is at least as powerful, and neither is particularly helpful: One half of the population is supposed to look young as long as possible but also reflect no signs of that struggle against nature.

 Actual face-lifts have come a long, long way from the pulled-tight caricature, but as Dr. Julius Few, a top plastic surgeon in Manhattan and Chicago, explains, they are also—for some—becoming obsolete.
-Surgeons like him, he says, are busier than ever, yet doing fewer face-lifts.
+Surgeons like him, he says, are busier than ever yet doing fewer face-lifts.
 “Of course, I still do face-lifts,” he says.
-“If you’re in your ‘60s and you haven’t taken care of your skin, a thread lift isn’t going to give you the results you’re looking for.
-But for people who’ve taken care of themselves, combination therapies—especially involving the new thread lifts—are starting to approach face-lift-like results without the surgery.
-I love being able to say.
-‘Here are some options for you,’ rather than simply ‘surgery or nothing.’”
+“If you’re in your sixties and you haven’t taken care of your skin, a thread-lift isn’t going to give you the results you’re looking for.
+But for people who’ve taken care of themselves, combination therapies—especially involving the new thread-lifts—are starting to approach face-lift-like results without the surgery.
+I love being able to say, ‘Here are some options for you,’ rather than simply ‘Surgery or nothing.’”

-Few’s technique involves what he calls the stacking of treatments—starting with healthy, cared-for skin, and building on it with ultrasound technology like Ultherapy, new minimally-invasive thread-lifts from Silhouette, plus dermatologic staples like Botox, fillers, and lasers.
-“There’s a whole new category of patients who aren’t trying to look like they’re a different age than they are, they’re just trying to look better,” says Few.
-“Many of these people would never get surgery, others might have in the past but are now finding they might not need it.”
+Few’s technique involves what he calls stacking treatments—starting with healthy, cared-for skin and building on it with ultrasound technology, like Ultherapy; new minimally invasive thread-lifts from Silhouette; and dermatologic staples, like Botox, fillers, and lasers.
+“There’s a whole new category of patients who aren’t trying to look like they’re a different age than they are—they’re just trying to look better,” says Few.
+“Many of these people would never get surgery; others might have in the past but are now finding they might not need it.”

-Face-lifts address sagging and wrinkling, but don’t address skin texture, color (aka age spots), or, most critically, the volume that’s characteristic of a youthful face.
-“Dr. Woffles Wu, a plastic surgeon in Singapore, pioneered the idea of the three-dimensional lift, where you’re stimulating collagen as you’re lifting the skin,” he says.
-Volume added back into the face via fillers alone can easily look out of kilter, Few observes.
+Face-lifts address sagging and wrinkling but don’t address skin texture, color (age spots), or—most critically—the volume that’s characteristic of a youthful face.
+“Dr. Woffles Wu, a plastic surgeon in Singapore, pioneered the idea of the three-dimensional lift, where you’re stimulating collagen as you’re lifting the skin,” Few says.
+Volume added back into the face via fillers alone can easily look out of kilter, he observes.
 “Those therapies alone can look a little unusual,” he says.
 “The cheeks, in particular, end up with an outward projection that’s not as natural-looking as I’d like.”

 Recovery, he reports, involves spotty bruises at the most: “You can go to work that day, but no working out for a week or two while it really settles.”
-If recovery times are dramatically different than that of a face-lift, cost is not: A Silhouette thread lift alone costs close to $3,000, on average; Ulthera, too, approaches $3,000 (prices depend on your skin, your doctor, your region, and how much work is being done).
+If recovery time is dramatically different from that of a face-lift, cost is not: A Silhouette thread-lift alone costs close to $3,000, on average; Ulthera, too, approaches $3,000 (prices depend on your skin, your doctor, your region, and how much work is being done).
 Botox, lasers, and fillers add on even more.